 Asylum Seeker and Refugee Assistance program

-The Asylum Seeker and Refugee Assistance (ASRA) program has been established to support the needs of people seeking asylum and vulnerable refugees on temporary visas in Queensland.
+The Asylum Seeker and Refugee Assistance (ASRA) program supports the needs of people seeking asylum and vulnerable refugees on temporary visas in defined target client groups who reside in Queensland.

 The ASRA program seeks to: